Battle of Voronezh (1942): Battle

 The plan involved forces of Army Group South, at this time far north of their ultimate area of responsibility.
 The attack would be spearheaded by the 4th Panzer Army under the command of General Hermann Hoth and supported by elements of the 2nd Army under the command of General Maximilian von Weichs (and General Hans von Salmuth from July 14th).
 Hoth's highly mobile forces would move rapidly eastward to Voronezh and then turn southeast to follow the Don to Stalingrad.
-As the 4th moved out of the city, the slower infantry forces of the Second Army following behind them would take up defensive positions along the river.
-The plan called for the 2nd to arrive just as the 4th had cleared the city, and Hoth was under orders to avoid any street-to-street fighting that might bog down their progress.
+As the 4th Panzer Army moved out of the city, the slower infantry forces of the Second Army following behind them would take up defensive positions along the river.
+The plan called for the 2nd Army to arrive just as the 4th had cleared the city, and Hoth was under orders to avoid any street-to-street fighting that might bog down their progress.

 The city was defended by the troops of the 40th Army as part of the Valuiki-Rossosh Defensive Operation (28 June-24 July 1942) of General of Army Nikolai Fyodorovich Vatutin's Southwestern Front.
 (Note: Vatutin was born in the Voronezh area.)
 Hoth's powerful armored forces moved forward with little delay and the only natural barrier before the city was the Devitsa River, an arm of the Don running through Semiluki, a short distance to the west.
 For reasons that are unclear, the bridge over the Devitsa was not destroyed, and Hoth's forces were able to sweep aside the defensive forces placed there and reach the outskirts of Voronezh on 7 July.
 Soviet forces then mounted a successful counterattack that tied up Hoth's forces.